vishwesh-D-kumar/AlgorithmFlowVisualizer/demo.md

 The variable tracer was made to watch _selected_ variables by users.
 The intention is to watch how and where the variable is being changed in runtime , something which a lot of modern debuggers require done manually.
-This can be quite tedious in specially a project environment.
+This can be quite tedious in specially when multiple files are involved.

 The variable tracer covers the following
 1. Variables can be marked using interactive comments , and added to watching

-2. Attributes can be marked for tracing , allowing for classes to be traced.(See limitations for more)
+2. Attributes can be marked for tracing relative to classes also , when specified.(See limitations for more)

 3. Variables , once added to tracing , will be traced through subsequent function calls also , without being required to be marked once again.